s-fleck/testthis/README.md

   - `test_this()`: Reloads the package and runs tests associated with the currently open R script file.
-  - `open_testfile()`: Opens the associated testfile in an editor window.
-If the currently open file already is a testfile, it opens the associated file in the `/R` directory.
+  - `open_testfile()`: Opens the associated test file in an editor window.
+If the currently open file already is a test file, it opens the associated file in the `/R` directory.
 Can be used to jump back and forth between both.

 The *associated test file* for a file `R/foo.R` is usually `/tests/testhat/test_foo.R` (or `test-foo.R`).
-You can modify this behaviour by putting the comment `#* @testfile anotherfile` anywhere in `R/foo.R`.
+You can modify this behavior by putting the comment `#* @testfile anotherfile` anywhere in `R/foo.R`.

 testthis also provides functions for managing tests in subdirectories of `tests/testthat`:

   - `use_testdata()` places a single R object in the `tests/testhat/testdata` directory.
-It is analoguous to `usethis::use_data()`, except that it saves the object in the `.rds` format, which is more appropriate for single R objects than `.rda` or `.Rdata` (see `?readRDS`).
+It is analogous to `usethis::use_data()`, except that it saves the object in the `.rds` format, which is more appropriate for single R objects than `.rda` or `.Rdata` (see `?readRDS`).